 Being able to talk to a knowledgeable specialist about issues that arise is a huge value-add for many technical businesses.
 Customers look to you to provide support in times of need, so why not charge for it?
 In order to reach an agent by chat, phone, or email, providing a paid membership option can be implemented.

 This technique is often in addition to a main business.
 For example, either of the two options above can be used with or without a support team in place.
 But it is recommended in order to improve your customer’s experience.

 Subscription Tech Support Merchant Account

 If you already have a tech support business in place, then adjusting to add a membership aspect to your merchant account will be easy.
-You most likely already have a high risk technical support payment gateway in place that can grow to accommodate continuity subscribers.
+You most likely already have a high risk merchant account and integrated virtual terminal in place that can grow to accommodate continuity subscribers.
 There are a few adjustments that you should tell your payment processor about, so that they can set you up with recurring billing risk mitigation techniques.
 These techniques will be helpful to you as you gain tech support members and deal with woes of subscription.

 To get an application started, make sure that you have on hand a: